cseanburns/personal_knowledge_mgmt/src/10-library-sources-part-2.md

 that include books (ebooks and print books), databases, journals, archival works, image collections, multimedia collections, and more.
 In the prior section,
-I focused on using Infokat to search the UK Libraries' collections.
+I focused on using Infokat to search some of these collections.
 In this section, I focus on a handful of the databases that UK Libraries offers.

 I can only focus on a handful of databases because UK Libraries, as a major research institution and because of its